• Skip to primary navigation

 A collage of four images showing the steps to mix the dry ingredients and add the wet ingredients to them.

-• I use the large grating holes of my box grater to grate the squash.
+• I use the large holes of a box grater to grate the squash.

-• This bread has a crunchy exterior right after it comes out of the oven.
-If you wrap the cooled bread in plastic wrap the crust will soften.
+• This bread has a crunchy crust when it first comes out of the oven.
+Wrapping the cooled loaf will soften the crust.

 The mixed squash bread batter in the prepared loaf pan ready to go into the oven.